Optical or Photonics Engineer

 - Ability to obtain and maintain Secret or higher clearance

-- Ph.D. or M.S. degree with 3 years of experience in electrical engineering, optics, physics, or closely related field with
+- M.S. degree with 3 years of experience or Ph.D. degree in electrical engineering, optics, physics, or closely related field

-- Experience with the design, development, integration, testing, and systems engineering of complex optical communication and sensor systems
+- Experience with the design, development, integration, testing, and systems engineering of complex optical communications and/or EO/IR sensor systems

-- Desire to contribute to the development of programs focusing on innovative fiber and free-space optical communications and sensors
+- Desire to contribute to the development of programs focusing on innovative laser communications and EO/IR systems and sensors.

 - Experience with complex data analysis, system modeling, experiment automation, algorithm development and/or software development in Matlab, Labview and/or C.